lyc102/ifem/docs/_mesh/sc.md

 orientation.
 The orientation of the triangle will also induce an induced orientation.
 The local ordering-orientation is used in the computation of local bases and the induced orientation is used when computing the differential operator locally.
-They may or may not be consisitent with the global orientation of edges.
+They may or may not be consistent with the global orientation of edges.

-In general, there will be an inconsistency of the following types of orientation and apporipate data structure should be constructured to record such inconsistency.
+In general, there will be an inconsistency of the following types of orientation and appropriate data structure should be constructed to record such inconsistency.

 * a global orientation